Did you know that gardenia bushes are part of the Rubiaceae, or Coffee, plant family?

 Gardenias can be picky when it comes to light.
 They prefer filtered or indirect light and don’t do well in direct sunlight, especially in hot climates.

-To prevent buds from wilting and dropping off, place your gardenias somewhere well-lit.
+Place your gardenias somewhere well-lit to prevent buds from wilting and dropping off.
 It should be somewhere that gets minimal direct sunlight.

 If it’s an indoor plant, make sure you place it near a sunny window where it can get 6 – 8 hours of light daily.